-Condimento Balsamico is made in a batteria, but the finished product may be younger or older according to the producer's wish, typically drawn from barrels which could have gone through an amazing 100 travassi (topping-up, which are done on a yearly basis) to even a simple and vibrant 3 travassi.
+Condimento Balsamico is made in a batteria, but the finished product may be younger or older according to the producer's wish.
+It could be drawn from barrels that have underwent anywhere from an amazing 100 travassi (topping-up, which is done on a yearly basis) to even a simple and vibrant 3 year travassi.

-Typically less expensive than Tradizionale DOP due to the fact it does not undergo the rigorous scrutiny and limited numbers as the "real thing" , it is also not uncommon for producers to carefully add a bit of wine vinegar when it comes to the younger travassi-selections in order to brighten the acidity which is so characteristic of a pure and authentic Traditional Balsamico.
+Condimenti Balsamici are typically less expensive than Tradizionale DOP due to the fact that they do not undergo the same rigorous scrutiny, and it is not uncommon for producers to carefully add a bit of wine vinegar to the younger travassi-selections in order to brighten the acidity that is so characteristic of a pure and authentic Traditional Balsamico.

-Condimento Balsamico production is regulated by the Consorzio Balsamico of which most of the producers are the same Tradizionale DOP producers, and for that reason sometimes their selections can be far better than the certified DOP products.
+Condimento Balsamico production is regulated by the Consorzio Balsamico of which most of the producers also produce Tradizionale DOP, and for that reason sometimes their selections can be far better than the certified DOP products.